khekrncs/loan-app/README.md

 - Returns 404 if application not found

 ## TODO
-- Complete LoanAppFormPosting, UnderwritingCallable and KYCVerificationCallable implementation
+- Complete `LoanAppFormPosting`, `UnderwritingCallable` and `KYCVerificationCallable` implementation
 - In `LoanApprovalService` you need to complete the  `processLoanApplication` function